The Star Inn at Harome: Restaurant fire treated as arson

 Chef Mr Pern previously said the restaurant had been "reduced to ashes" and estimated it would take about a year to get its main dining area up and running again.

-Speaking to BBC Look North, he described Thursday as an "awful day" and praised quick-thinking staff for using fire extinguishers and a hose pipe after the blaze broke out.
+Speaking to BBC Look North, he described Thursday as an "awful day" as the extent of the damage in the previous night's inferno became apparent.

 "Seeing your career go up in smoke isn't the best feeling in the world, but we're fairly robust characters and we'll bounce back," he said.